 These apartments will be like a dream to live in, he says: pretty much no noise, no pollen, no dust and no bills.
 Just a clean, fresh, quiet place to relax.

-These apartments are so well sealed that cockroaches and other insects can’t enter “unless you open the door and invite them in”, he says.
+They are so well sealed that cockroaches and other insects can’t enter “unless you open the door and invite them in”, he laughs.